tenebrousedge/twine-link-checker/README.md

 ## Code of Conduct

-Everyone interacting in the Twine::Link::Checker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/twine-link-checker/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TwineLinkChecker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/twine-link-checker/blob/master/CODE_OF_CONDUCT.md).